Tim Coulis

 Timothy W. Coulis (born February 24, 1958) is a Canadian retired ice hockey forward.
+He played 47 games in the National Hockey League with the Washington Capitals and Minnesota North Stars from 1979 to 1986.
+The rest of his career, which lasted from 1979 to 1988, was spent in the minor leagues.

 Career

 Coulis was selected 18th overall by the Washington Capitals in the 1978 NHL Entry Draft.
-He would play just 19 games with the Capitals and spent most of his tenure with the team in the minor leagues.
+He would play 19 games with the Capitals and spent most of his tenure with the team in the minor leagues.
 Coulis also played 28 games for the Minnesota North Stars over three seasons between 1983 and 1986.